 Worker and employee rights during pregnancy

-Workers are not entitled to time off for antenatal meetings.
+Workers are not entitled to paid time off for antenatal meetings.
 They must arrange any appointments outside their working hours.
-Alternatively, they can ask you for time off.
-Whether you accept their request is up to you.

 Employees, on the other hand, have the right to take 'reasonable' paid time off work for antenatal appointments.
 This includes travel to their clinic or their GP, and it's without loss of pay.

 You can request to see your employee’s appointment card so that you can verify their request.
 An employee doesn’t have to show you the appointment card for the first appointment related to their pregnancy.

 You can also ask to view a certificate that confirms that your employee is, in fact, pregnant.

 Always make sure that you update your staff rota when your staff are off for appointments.
 With absence management software such as BrightHR, it’s easy.